MAE776569/cool-compiler/README.md

 # cool-compiler
-This is a compiler for cool programming language made using antlr.
+Compiler for cool programming language made using antlr.